ctate/tooly/README.md

 <div align="center">
   <img src="apps/docs/public/logos/tooly-logo.svg" alt="Tooly Logo" width="120" height="120">
-  <h3>AI-powered tool packages for the Vercel AI SDK</h3>
+  <h3>AI-powered tool packages for the AI SDK</h3>
   <p>Build intelligent applications with pre-built integrations for email, project management, and more.</p>
 </div>

 ## What is Tooly?

-Tooly is a collection of AI-powered tool packages designed for seamless integration with the Vercel AI SDK.
+Tooly is a collection of AI-powered tool packages designed for seamless integration with the AI SDK.
 It provides pre-built, type-safe packages that enable AI applications to interact with popular services like email providers and project management tools.

 ## Quick Start